 5. Family Partners Provide Feedback

-Family partners send feedback (including photos) to the teacher about the experience, including how confident the child was in explaining the concept.
+Family partners send feedback to the teacher about the experience, including how confident the child was in explaining the concept.
 Family partners also send photos of the activity.

-Teacher views report, responds to families as needed (with auto-translation), and determines how to better meet students’ academic and social-emotional needs.
+Teacher reviews the report, responds to families as needed (with auto-translation), and determines how to better meet students’ academic and social-emotional needs.

 Strengthen Learning Relationships

 At PowerMyLearning, we believe that students are most successful when supported by a triangle of strong learning relationships between students, teachers, and families.
 Hear from our partners using Family Playlists.

 “This school year, the most valuable experience was the implementation of Family Playlists, which united myself, my kids, and their families by a magic bridge.
 For the first time, learning truly extended from school to my students’ homes.”

 “[Family Playlists] support me as a learner because when I explain the activity to my mom, I get a better understanding.”

 “Hello Ms. Arenas, I really like Family Playlists.
 I feel there should be more activities like this for homework.
 I think these activities are very helpful to see what my son is learning and to see if he understands what he’s learning.”